scalding-io/ScaldingUnit/README.md

 }
 ```

-The transformations are defined as operations on a cascading.pipe.Pipe class or on the richer wrapper com.twitter.scalding.RichPipe.
+The transformations are defined as operations on a `cascading.pipe.Pipe` class or on the richer wrapper `com.twitter.scalding.RichPipe`.
 Scalding provides a way of testing Jobs via the com.twitter.scalding.JobTest class.
 This class allows to specify values for the different
 Job sources and to specify assertions on the different job sinks.
 This approach works very well to do end to end test on the Job and is good enough for small jobs as the one described above